 It’s hardly my first encounter with this scenario.

 In more than a decade of leading the partners group, I’ve heard it too many times: an ADHD partner who seems to view a partner’s temporary illness not with compassion but as an….inconvenience.
+Among the many potential ADHD relationship issues, this is one of the most hurtful.

 Yes, I can explain the range of alternate explanations—for example, how ADHD neurobiology can interfere with even the most compassionate person’s ability to organize appropriate responses.
 I explain this in my presentations and writing.
 ADHD relationship issues present only one of the many sets of challenges adults with ADHD face every day.